 (Al-Anfal, 8:46).

-Also, Allah Almighty noted that the manifestation of patience is better for the one who shows it:
+Allah Almighty also noted that the manifestation of patience is better for the one who shows it:

-“But if you show patience, then it will be better for the patient”(An-Nahl, 16:126).
+“But if you are patient, it will be better for those who are patient.”(An-Nakhl, 16:126).

 Also, Allah Almighty promised the patient a reward that will be better and will exceed the reward for their deeds.
 He said:

-• Belief ( yakin)
+• Belief ( Yakin)

 • Hope ( tawakkul)

-• Prayer ( salat)
+• Prayer ( fireworks)

-• piety ( takua)
+• Piety ( takua)

-“Indeed, if anyone is God-fearing and patient, then surely Allah does not lose the reward of those who do good.”(Yusuf, 12:90).
+“Indeed, if anyone is God-fearing and patient, then Allah does not lose the reward of those who do good.”(Yusuf, 12:90).

 • Jihad

-• Turning to Allah for forgiveness istighfar) and remembrance of Allah ( tasbih)
+• Turning to Allah for forgiveness ( istighfar) and remembrance of Allah ( tasbih)

-“Be patient until the decision of your Lord, because you are in Our Eyes.
-Glorify with the praise of your Lord when you rise from sleep ”(At-Tur, 52:48).
+“Be patient until the decision of your Lord, for you are before Our Eyes.
+Glorify your Lord with praise when you rise from sleep” (At-Tur, 52:48).

-• Mercy ( rahma)
+• Mercy ( Rakhma)

 • Gratitude ( shukr)